-The secret filming showed the consultant not only providing advice, but providing recommendations which were unsuitable.
+The secret filming showed the consultant not only providing advice, but providing recommendations which were unsuitable for the clients.

 The unregulated consultant went on to give detailed information about a SIPP transfer with overseas investments in a property fund which claimed to offer 10% interest per year.

-The consultant from First Review claimed that the property fund was made up ‘of a lot of property’ from The Resort Group development and that the consultant was paid on commission by The Resort Group.
+The consultant from First Review claimed that the property fund was made up ‘of a lot of property’ from The Resort Group development.
+He also said he was receiving 7% commission on cash investments in The Resort Group.

 Lifestyle Connections and The First Review firms stopped taking new business from 30 June 2016.